Joviisaus/BLG/source/_posts/Tetgen-Reading.md

 ### Delaunay Tetrahedralization

-the Bowyer-Watson [Bowyer 1987; Watson 1987] and the randomized flip [Edelsbrunner and Shah 1997] algorithms
+the Bowyer-Watson and the randomized flip algorithms

-- efficient vertex insertion (Bowyer-Watson algorithm) first sorts the points through a spatial point sorting scheme [Boissonnat et al. 2009].
+- efficient vertex insertion (Bowyer-Watson algorithm) first sorts the points through a spatial point sorting scheme.
 Inserting points based on this order, each point can be located efficiently (in nearly constant time)

 ### Constrained Tetrahedral Mesh Generation